hackerb9/Tandy-Terminfo/README.md

-* If control-L clears the screen, but certain programs show uninterpreted escape sequences (e.g., `0;m`), then the problem is that those programs are not using TERMINFO correctly.
-They are instead implementing VT102 or "ANSI" terminal escape sequences themselves which not only is redundant work, it is incorrect.
+* If control-L clears the screen, but certain programs show uninterpreted escape sequences (e.g., `0;m`), then the problem is that those programs are not using TERMINFO.
+They are instead presuming there is only one kind of terminal and implementing the escape sequences themselves which not only is redundant work, it is incorrect.

-  Reportedly buggy programs:
+### Reportedly buggy programs

-  * man (works if `PAGER=more` but not `less`)
+  * man (workaround, `export PAGER=more`)
+  * bash's PS1 prompt, tab completion when ambiguous
+  * gcc error messages (workaround, `export GCC_COLORS=""`)
+  * w3m colors (workaround `w3m -color=0` or use **O**ptions to set
+    *Display With Color* to 0)
+  * w3m disables flow control (workaround, w3m-mode in emacs works fine)
+  * git (workaround, disable ANSI color using `git config --add color.ui false`)
+  * nano mumbles about XON/XOFF
+	(workaround, `nano -p` or `set preserve` in .nanorc)
+  * apt
   * pacman
-  * bash's PS1 prompt
-  * w3m (works if *Display With Color* option is set to 0, `w3m -color=0`)
-  * git (works, but shows `31m` for colors).

   You can test if an application is indeed buggy by running `xterm -ti vt52 -tn vt52`.
 If that terminal shows the same errors as on your Tandy Model 100/102/200, then it is the program that is at fault and you should file a bug report with that project.
 On the other hand, if vt52 works (does not show escape sequences) but Tandy doesn't, please file a bug with this project.
-Bug reports are always appreciated.
+(Bug reports are always appreciated.)

 ## Notes on using the TELCOM program